sage-code/maj/alphabet.md

 **Trilled J**

 Letter "J", "j" is trilled.
 That means your tongue will vibrate.
-To pronounce this sound you must try to produce "h" and a fricative "s" with the middle of your tongue touching the mouth roof.
+To pronounce this sound you must press the tip of your tongue in the roof top and produce a voiced "sh".
 The best symbol for this sound is "ʒ".

 * Digraphs